Hello,

-Silent Partners is a model through which Black artists and community organizers, and white funders, partner to combat unequal outcomes resulting from institutional white supremacy within traditional granting opportunities.
-We provide no-strings economic support to Black artists and community organizers in Providence.
+Silent Partners has been a model through which Black artists and community organizers, and white funders, partner to combat unequal outcomes resulting from institutional white supremacy within traditional granting opportunities.
+We’ve provide no-strings economic support to Black artists and community organizers in both Providence, R.I. and Brooklyn, NY.

-We support work rooted in/reflective of the community with the potential to enrich the collective.
-Providence is the project’s second instance, and is being facilitated by Dailen Williams with support from Ben Sisto.
+We supported work rooted in/reflective of the community with the potential to enrich the collective.
+Providence was the project’s second instance, and was being facilitated by Dailen Williams with support from Ben Sisto.
 Sisto co-founded SP with D’hana Perry in Brooklyn in 2020.
-Our logo and visual identity is by Jaylen Taylor.
+SP’s logo and visual identity is by Jaylen Taylor.

 Our Model: Partners (white people) refrain from discussing involvement online in effort to reduce virtue signaling.
 Partners are removed from the granting process entirely; they never see applications or know the makeup of panels.
 Partners are however, asked to contact other potential funders and initiate conversations about antiracist project models, and their own roles in upholding white supremacist systems.